RivinHD/Tsunami-Simulation/docs_sphinx/submissions/amrex.rst

 Accuracy
 ^^^^^^^^

 We check the wave height to visually compare the increase in accuracy per level.
-We plotted two stations the location can be seen below.
+We plotted the **water level** of two stations, marked with a cross in the image below.

 .. image:: ../_static/photos/StationsPositions.png

-The Stations are plot over the time and the output data from the benchmark is used.
-Station 1 is the marker near to the coast and Station 2 is the marker on the right side of the displaced wave.
+The stations are plotted over time using the output data from the benchmark. **Station 1** is the marker close to shore and **Station 2** is the marker to the right of the displaced wave.

 **Station 1**